Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

   1. We turn the 'like' button blue.
   2. We start saving the fact that the like button was pressed, so we can show other users the correct number of 'likes' on the post.
   3. If that save fails, we turn the like button back to the colour it was, and send a message to one of our engineers letting them know the save process is broken and they should look into it.
-3. We write the code to make 2 happen.
+3. We write the code to make the above three steps happen, in that order.

 Now of course, it's more complicated than that in real life, but this paints a picture we can work with, so we're going to roll with it.

-Plan:

-- talk about metaverse and crypto
-- talk about the scale of the investment
--